-- Sitting on the seat with hands on the handlebar, your child must be able to place the balls of both feet on the ground. - Straddling the center bar, he should be able to keep both feet flat on the ground, with about one inch of clearance between his crotch and the bar. - When buying a bike with handbrakes, be sure the child can comfortably grasp the brakes and apply sufficient pressure to stop the bike.
-Under ages six to seven, buy a bike with foot brakes. - Look for rubber-treated pedals or metal pedals with serrated rattrap edges.
-Avoid plastic pedals. - Don't get a small child a bike with gears.
+- -sitting on the seat with hands on the handlebar, your child must be able to place the balls of both feet on the ground. - -straddling the center bar, he should be able to keep both feet flat on the ground with about 1" clearance between the crotch and the bar. - -when buying a bike with hand brakes, be sure the child can comfortably grasp the brakes and apply sufficient pressure to stop the bike.
+Under ages 6-7, buy a bike with foot brakes. - Look for rubber-treated pedals, or metal pedals with serrated rattrap edges.
+Avoid plastic pedals. - Don't get a bike with gears for a small child.■

-Heads-up Advice
+Heads Up Advice

 Tommy now had the coolest bike on the block.
 It was sleek, shiny black, and made for speed.
 The bike came with a new helmet, but how cool was that?
-Girls weren't impressed by helmets.
-He was a dashing figure until he hit the manhole cover and flew face-first into the street, knocking out two front teeth and causing a concussion that sent him to the hospital for two days.
-Today, Tommy's smile is a little crooked, but he keeps his safety helmet on perfectly straight.
+Girls were not impressed by helmets.
+He was a dashing figure until he hit the manhole cover and flew face first into the street, knocking out his two front teeth and causing a concussion that sent him to the hospital for two days.
+Today his smile is a little crooked, but he keeps his safety helmet on perfectly straight.

-According to the Brain Injury Association, every year, one million people in the United States are treated for traumatic brain injury (TBI) in hospital emergency rooms.
-More than 50,000 die each year from TBI, and 80,000 experience the onset of long-term disability.
+According to the Brain Injury Association, every year in the United States 1.4 million people are treated for traumatic brain injury (TBI) in hospital emergency rooms.
+About 50,000 people die each year from TBI, and 80,000 experience the onset of long-term disability.
+Major causes of TBI are falls (28%), motor vehicle crashes (20%), struck by/against (19%), and assaults (11%).

-Major causes of TBI are: transportation incidents (44 percent); falls (26 percent); assaults and firearms (17 percent); and sports, recreation, and other (13 percent).
 Alert parents need to know how to protect their children from brain injuries, and how to identify a serious injury.

-Some of the Facts
+Some Of The Facts

-Nearly 300,000 traumatic brain injuries occur on U.S. sports fields each year.
-Repeated concussions not only impair memory and mental function over the long term, but may also trigger "second impact syndrome" - a sudden, fatal brain swelling.
+Nearly 200,000 traumatic brain injuries occur on U.S. sports fields each year.
+An estimated 65 percent of the injuries occur to young people 5 to 18 years old.

+Repeated concussions not only impair memory and mental function over the long term, but may trigger "second impact syndrome," a sudden, fatal brain swelling.

-There is no such thing as a "modest" concussion, and you don't have to be knocked out to suffer one.
+There is no such thing as a "modest" concussion.
+And you don't have to be knocked out to suffer one.
 More than 90 percent of concussions don't involve loss of consciousness.

-Experts agree that nobody who still exhibits symptoms of a brain injury should be allowed to play again until all symptoms have cleared.
+Experts agree that nobody who still has symptoms of a brain injury should be allowed to play again until all symptoms have cleared.